jmfernandes/fortran/README.md

 	This program calculates the scattering coefficient based on four different values of Gamma.
 * heat.f95
 	This program calculates Fourier's law for a range of x values and 5 discrete t values.
+* oscillator.f95
+	This program solves for the eigenfunctions of the 1 dimensional harmonic oscillator.
+* continuous_frac.f95
+	This program calculates an infinite recursive fraction.
+* exponential_calculation.f95
+	This code replicates the exponential function.
+* hermite.f95
+	This code replicates the hermit function.